Barnawapara Wildlife Sanctuary: Fauna

 Wildlife of the sanctuary include Tigers, Sloth Bear, Flying Squirrels, Jackals, Four-horned Antelopes, Leopards, Chinkara, Jungle Cat, Barking Deer, Porcupine, Monkey, Bison, Striped Hyena, Wild Dogs, Chital, Sambar, Nilgai, Jackal, Gaur, Muntjac, Wild Boar, Cobra, and Python.
 In 2020, wild buffalo were imported from Manas National Park for reintroduction in the wild.
-In 2018, the blackbucks was reintroduced into the sanctuary, at that time the specie was declared locally extinct in the state of Chattisgarh.
+In 2018, the blackbucks was reintroduced into the sanctuary, at that time the specie was declared locally extinct in the state of Chhattisgarh.
 In 2025, its population has grown to 190.

 The sanctuary also has a large population of birds that include Peacock, Parrots, Bulbul, White-rumped Vultures, Green Avadavat, Lesser Kestrels, Peafowl, Wood Peckers, Racket-tailed Drongos, Egrets, and Herons.
 Bird watching in Barnawapara is one of the most enjoyed and popular activities.

 Connectivity

 The reserve is about 100 km from Raipur and about 45 km from Mahasamund city.
 The nearest airport is the Swami Vivekananda Airport.